Current Park Projects

 *GESA Stadium Batting Cages

 The batting cage project was designed by Design West Architects and is being constructed by AllStar Construction Group, LLC.
-The Landscaping and cement work are complete.
-The cage itself will next be installed.

 *Park at Chapel Hill